KPersaud11-BC/Plotly_Belly_Button/README.md

 In the challenge, I create a drop-down menu that provides interactivity.
 When a Test Subject ID Number is selected, the requested information is provided in a table, horizontal bar chart, bubble chart, and gauge.

-For modifications, I included 1.
-A background picture for the jumbotron, 2. a background color for the page and font, and 3.
-A paragraph explaining the project.
+For modifications, I included

+1. A background picture for the jumbotron,
+2. A background color for the page and font, and
+3. A paragraph explaining the project.